net-lisias-kspu/ContractConfigurator/Parameters.md

         // Default = <differs per parameter, see detailed documentation below>
         disableOnStateChange = true

+        // Parameter level notes that may be supplied. notes = These are the notes.

         // Optional parameters do not need to be completed (mainly for use with
         // composite parameters)
         optional = true